 While preparing to connect them to my VS1053 audio decoder breakout, I discovered that additional functionality can be added to the VS1053b chip by means of plugins.
 One of these extra plugin functions allows you to digitally read VU meter levels!
 This means that, instead of using the analog control board from the kit, I can let an Arduino (or other MCU) translate digital VU levels to PWM values for driving the meters directly from GPIO pins (these simple VU meters are basically just volt meters).
-This provides total programmatic control over the meters’ sensitivity, needle speed etc.
+This provides total programmatic control over the meters’ ballistics.

 Plugin files for the VS1053b chip can be found on the VLSI Solution site.
 Documentation can be a bit confusing for beginners like me.
 It took some research before I understood the mechanism, but then it was easy to upload a plugin, enable the VU meter and actually read its values.
 Here’s some info that might help (when using Arduino or ESP boards):

 - Plugins are loaded into volatile (temporary) memory of the chip.
 This means that they won’t harm the chip in case you make mistakes.
 Just restart your VS1053.